enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-i.md

 - whichOneIsCooler(x)

 ---

 ## Revision
 The reason why variables are so useful in studio is because they can provide a/an ??? to instances while scripting

-- access point
+- Access point
-- extra property
+- Extra property
-- form of communication with the players
+- Form of communication with the players

 ---
 ## Footnotes
 [1: Instances]

-They are simply any object in a Roblox Game.
+They are any objects in a Roblox Game.
 This includes parts, scripts, and services.